thatslifescience/github_dev/_posts/2017-11-20-Who’s-who-The-elusive-difference-between-butterflies-and-moths-HBroadley.md

  image_fullwidth: organisms-header.jpg
 image:
  thumb: Broadley_Figure2.jpg
-teaser: “Have you ever wondered what the difference is between a butterfly and a moth?
+teaser: Have you ever wondered what the difference is between a butterfly and a moth?
 Me too.
-This is what I found out.”
+This is what I found out.
 source-id: 1TcTA2EXjQxkGBkoXTCObxlXvasEVokYBW1jppEhz1Mw
 published: true
 ---